Strategies to Manage Summer Stress on the Golf Course

 - Utilize a preventative fungicide program prior to stress onset and continue with a program during summer stress periods.

 - Utilize foliar fertilizer applications with amino acids to assist in nutrient uptake when the turfgrass root system is compromised.

 - Alternate between rolling and mowing of putting greens.
 This will help alleviate stress and allow for an increase in the photosynthetic surface area.

 - Be cautious of utilizing additional maintenance practices that may be stressful to the turf.
 Wait to do these when the weather is more favorable.
 Sometimes less is more during stressful periods.

 - Reach out to your peers and colleagues in the industry to learn what they are seeing and doing.
 These interactions often provide the greatest resources!

 For further information on summer decline affecting bent and bluegrass greens and fairways, check out this article.

-The 2018 weather rollercoaster has been bumpy so far, but follow these best practices for a smooth finish as we ride into fall.
+Follow these best practices for a smooth finish as we ride into fall.
 As always, please do not hesitate to contact your ATS representative with any of your agronomic concerns or needs, we are here to help!